-‘Real Housewives Of New Jersey’ Siggy Flicker Leaks Surprising Secrets About Season 8
+‘Real Housewives Of New Jersey’ Star Siggy Flicker Leaks Surprising Secrets About Season 8

 A post shared by Siggy Flicker (@siggy.flicker) on

-The trip was intended to be a nice getaway after Giudice’s mother had passed away and it was also supposed to be a celebration for Melissa’s birthday.
+The trip was intended to be a nice getaway after Giudice’s mother had passed away, and it was also supposed to be a celebration for Melissa’s birthday.
 Despite the fact that Siggy thought that inviting the new girl would be a good idea, she admitted later that it was a mistake.

 “It got out of control and I was so upset.
 So many lines were crossed this season.”